 When you think the jam has cooked long enough, put a teaspoon or two on the plate and let it sit there for several minutes.
 Then take your finger or the back of a spoon and swipe right through the center.
 If the jam, jelly, or preserves stays apart, you are good to go.
 If it runs back together quickly, it's a little too thin and won't set up well.

-Turn the heat off and stir while the mixture cools slightly.
+Once the banana jam reaches 220℉/105℃ or the plate test tells you it will set, turn the heat off and stir while the mixture cools slightly.
 When it is no longer boiling, add in the vanilla extract and the cardamom spice and stir to combine.
-The cardamom gives an incredible flavor to this banana jam, but you can also use cinnamon or don't add any spice and the jam is going to be delicious.
+The cardamom gives an incredible flavor to this banana jam, but you can also use cinnamon or don't add any spice and the jam is still going to be delicious.

 Once the banana jam cools down a bit, ladle it into jars or whatever containers you want to store it in.
 Keep in mind, the deeper the container, the longer it is going to take to cool completely.